wamp-proto/wamp-proto/spec/README.md

 > * With MsgPack, the [version 5](https://github.com/msgpack/msgpack/blob/master/spec.md) MUST BE supported - which is able to differentiate between strings and binary values.
 >

+Other bindings for *serialization* may be defined in future WAMP versions.

 ### Transport